 Retirement Annuities (lijfrente)

-A retirement annuity provides a guaranteed monthly or annual income for after your retirement.
+A retirement annuity provides a guaranteed monthly or annual income for the time after your retirement.
 The annuity is usually funded years in advance, either in a lump sum or through a series of regular payments.
-The cash reservation may return fixed or variable cash flows later on.
-Typically. an annuity has large up-front costs and early withdrawal penalties.
-The great benefit is when you retire as it provided an extra income.
-Annuity savings are taxes when it is being consumed after reaching the statutory retirement age, at a significantly lower income tax rate.
+The cash reserve may return fixed or variable cash flows later on.
+Typically, an annuity has large up-front costs and early withdrawal penalties.
+The great benefit is that when you retire it provides extra income.
+Annuity savings are taxed after the statutory retirement age at a significantly lower income tax rate.

 The Dutch tax office recognizes a retirement annuity (lijfrente) if the retirement payment amounts are not predetermined.
 A retirement annuity (lijfrente) is not recognized if the amount payable upon retirement is determined upfront either as a lump sum or periodic payment.
-It is allowed to agree upon a minimum retirement payment amount, leaving room for a higher payout amount due to capital gains.
+You may however agree upon a minimum retirement payment amount, leaving room for a higher payout due to capital gains.

 Taxation of retirement annuity (lijfrente)

 Insurance premiums and deposits for a retirement annuity (lijfrente) are tax deductible if the retirement annuity is managed by a recognized insurer, bank or fund manager.

 You should be the beneficiary of the periodic annuity payments (at least one payment per year, with equal payment periods and fixed and stable periodic amounts).